rahul9561/ZippyGro/README.md

-# 🛒 ZippyGro – 10-Minute Grocery Delivery Platform
+# 🛒 ZippyGro –  Delivery Platform

-ZippyGro is a **quick-commerce e-commerce platform** inspired by Zepto and Blinkit.
+ZippyGro is a ** e-commerce platform** inspired by Zepto and Blinkit.
-It allows users to browse groceries, add items to their cart, and place orders with **10-minute delivery**.
+It allows users to browse groceries, add items to their cart, and place orders with ** delivery**.

 Built with a **React frontend** and **Django REST backend**, ZippyGro provides a seamless shopping experience with real-time authentication, cart management, and product filtering.